nuagesdencre/CI_DataCentric/testing.md

         - V.II.
 If no entry has been recorded against a specific category, the category's detailed page will show instead ' No story under this category yet.' or 'No being under this category yet.'.

-        V. Clicking the 'Update Category' will present me with an editable version of the category's current name and description.
-I can modify both and click 'Done!' to update the records, or click 'Return' to go back to the categories main page.
+        V. Clicking the 'Update Category' will present me with an editable version of the category's current name and description fields.
+I can modify either or both, and validate the changes by clicking 'Done!' to update the records.
+If I click the 'Return' button, I go back to the categories main page.

 - ### About